ChrisXioannou/Networking-Cybersecurity-Interview-Cheatsheet-for-Beginners/questions.md

 A. Software updates
 B. Only printed documents
-**C. All forms of confidential or sensitive data from unauthorized access**
+**C. All forms of confidential or sensitive data from unauthorized access**✔️
 D. Network cables

 ---